tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 ---
 Recently I found myself wanting a new kind of safety net.
 There are any number of surprise problems that can show up in front-end development, from mistyped image URLs to bad output when the minification script barfs to the unexpected surprises after adding new dependencies.
 As an application scales from smaller to larger, it becomes even more time consuming to check all of the interfaces and look for little things like 404s, script errors, and odd side effects.

-While manual testing is possible, we&#8217;re only human and will eventually miss something.
-Plus there&#8217;s the ongoing cost of doing all that testing.
+While manual testing is possible, we're only human and will eventually miss something.
+Plus there's the ongoing cost of doing all that testing.
 Enter the computer, better suited at repetitive tasks in a fraction of the time.

 So here are the things we want to test:

   * No 404s
   * No Script Errors
   * Load time (and comparison to a standard expectation)
-  * File count (and comparison&#8230;)
+  * File count (and comparison…)
-  * File count (and comparison&#8230;)
+  * File count (and comparison…)

 And here are the hard parts: